victorshen0529/20220113_ChopstickGame/README.md

 # Chopstick Game in Python for Kids

 This program allows kids to play Chopsticks against a computer.
-To play the game, you need a computer with Python installed.
+To play the game, you need a computer with Python3 installed.
 The OS can be Windows, Mac, Linux, etc.

 This code repo is based on Yingying and Chae's previous work on Chopstick-game.
 <code>https://github.com/yingyingww/Chopstick-game</code>

 ## How to Download the Source Code
 You can use either HTTPS or SSH to clone the code repo:

+HTTPS:
 <code>git clone https://github.com/victorshen0529/20220113_ChopstickGame.git</code>, or

+SSH:
 <code>git clone git@github.com:victorshen0529/20220113_ChopstickGame.git</code>

 ## How to Run This Program